colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-9.md

 The "Play Again" button is only supposed to be visible when the game ends.
 Also, the `PlayAgainButton` class handles clicks similarly to the `Board` class.

 To get started with this, go back to `src/components/PlayAgainButton.js`.
-Add `buttonClicked` and `isEnabled` fields to the `PlayAgainButton` class:
+Add the `buttonClicked` and `isEnabled` fields to the `PlayAgainButton` class:

 ```js
 export default class PlayAgainButton extends GameObject {